Factom-Asset-Tokens/FAT/fatips/x.md

 ## Summary

 "If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the EIP.
+Provide a simplified and layman-accessible explanation of the FATIP.